TheBrodaCoder/iobuilders_ruben_tigre/README.md

 ## Styles

+I have used Styled-Components to give colour and structure to the whole project.
+I have focused on web styles, mainly due to time constraints.
+Even with that, the panoramic view should help to make the page somewhat functional on a mobile.
 The styles are loosely optimised for non-computer screens, basically due to time constraints.
 Even with that, if you use panoramic view it will be decent.

 ## Conclusion